petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 ### Date Formats

-You can choose the most common date formats out-of-the-box or customize your date format following [Oracle's date format rules](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
+You can choose the most common date formats out-of-the-box or customize your date format following [`SimpleDateFormat`](https://devdocs.io/openjdk~8/java/text/simpledateformat).

 There are four out-of-the-box options available: